Vavassor/meteor/README.md

     -GLEW openGL Extension Wrangler ( http://glew.sourceforge.net/ )
     -DirectX SDK for any windows build that wishes to render using it -FMOD Ex for Sound.h and Sound.cpp
-    -XInput for controller input on Windows, no gamepad support for linux yet.
+    -XInput for controller input on Windows
 5.) also the .dll or .so dynamically-linked library for FMOD Ex is needed
     either in the directory of the .exe or listed in the run configuration